Nabanita29/Slidely_Backend/README.md

 # Backend Server for Submission Handling

 Greetings !
 I am Nabanita Chatterjee and this project is a simple backend server built with Express and TypeScript.
-It provides APIs to save and retrieve form submissions, storing data in a JSON file.
+It provides APIs to save and retrieve form submissions, storing data in a JSON file for SlidelyAI Internship task.
+Thank you for the opportunity :)

 ## Prerequisites